 Following the record high land prices of late 2012 and much of 2013, any drop in the market leads to speculation about a land bubble.
 News reporters, our customer-owners, even the Federal Reserve, have asked for our view.
 Our response has remained consistent: We have planned for an eventual decline in land values, though we expect a soft landing.

-I am comfortable predicting that this is no repeat of the 1980s farm crisis.
 While the market forces driving much of the recent uptick in land prices are susceptible to change – always a risk factor – the long-term picture has been one of sustainability for many producers.
 Most have positioned their balance sheets and cash flows to withstand industry cycles.

 The lending practices have also focused on sustainability.
 As land values have increased, we have purposefully adopted lending practices that focus on long-term sustainable cash flows and loan-per-acre lending levels.